Victorpraiz/Victorpraiz/README.md

 My experience includes developing complex applications, implementing various APIs and web services, and optimizing application performance.
 In addition to my technical skills, I am a great collaborator with an agile mindset and enjoy working in a team environment.
 I am always willing to learn and embrace new technologies and methodologies.
 I am also able to communicate technical concepts effectively to non-technical stakeholders.

-I am eager to bring my skills and experience to your team and help drive innovation and success.
+I am eager to bring my skills and experience to any team and help drive innovation and success.

 ## Skills